What should I look for in a credit card?

 There are so many credit cards on offer in Australia that it can make your head spin!

-If you’re looking for a card, you need to find the one that’s best for you and your lifestyle, so here’s a guide to help you through this dense forest.
+If you’re looking for a card, you need to find the one that’s best for you and your lifestyle, so here’s a guide to help you through your credit card comparison process.

 How to select the right credit card